equinor/appsec-fundamentals-authn-authz-cs/ex-08/readme.md

   * Parts of app logic in back-end
   * In OAuth2 terms, the back-end is a confidential client

-## Configuring Azure AD for Implicit grant
+## Configuring Microsoft Entra ID for Implicit grant

 Steps:

-* For the client app, open Azure AD App Registration
+* For the client app, open Microsoft Entra ID App Registration
 * Explore the "Authentication" options
   * "Implicit grant and hybrid flows"